Texas Court Records

 What is a Felony in Texas?

-- Capital felonies are crimes that are punishable by death.
-However, when the state (prosecutor) does not want a death penalty, the felon is sentenced to life imprisonment without parole.
+Capital felonies are crimes that are punishable by death.
+However, when the state (prosecutor) does not want the death penalty, the felon is sentenced to life imprisonment without parole.
 Just like in other states, murder is a crime that warrants this kind of punishment and is regarded as a capital felony according to Texas Penal Code §12.31.

-- State jail felonies.
+State jail felonies.
 The last set in the group.
-These are crimes which the judge sees as felonies but cannot be categorised as either first degree or second degree felonies.
-These crimes are punishable by not less than 180 days and not more than 2 years in prison, with or without a fine of up to $10,000.
-Examples of state jail felonies include theft of property worth at least $1,500 but not more than $20,000, theft of livestock worth $30,000, and credit card abuse (Texas Penal Code §12.35).
+These are crimes that the judge sees as felonies but cannot be categorized as either first-degree or second-degree felonies.
+Persons convicted of such crimes may spend between 180 days and 2 years in jail or pay fines up to $10,000.

-However, a state jail felony can attract a
+However, a state jail felony can attract a third-degree felony penalty if:

-- the defendant has a felony conviction in the past; or
+- The defendant has a felony conviction in the past; or

-- the defendant used a deadly weapon during the crime.
+- The defendant used a deadly weapon during the crime.

-For habitual felony offenders, Section 12.42 of the Texas Penal Code states that, a third degree felony offender who already has a criminal record of a felony (not a state jail felony) will receive the penalty for a second degree felony.
-Also, a second degree felony offender with a past record of any felony apart from a state jail felony, will be charged with punishment for a first degree offense.
-While a first degree felony offender with a past criminal record will incur a prison term not less than 15 years but not more than 99 years with or without the option of a fine up to $10,000.
+Habitual felony offenders may receive harsher penalties.
+According to Section 12.42 of the Texas Penal Code, a third-degree felony offender with a prior felony conviction (not a state jail felony) may be sentenced to a second-degree felony.
+In addition, a second-degree felony offender with a record of any felony other than a state jail felony will face first-degree charges.
+A first-degree felony offender with a prior criminal record may face a prison sentence of at least 15 years but no more than 99 years, with or without the option of a $10,000 fine.

 What are some examples of felonies in Texas?